bcgov/wps/api/README.md

 ### Disk space

-A subset of model predictions is currently being store, but not actually used once interpolation has been performed.
+A subset of model predictions is currently being stored, but not actually used once interpolation has been performed.
 This data can be trimmed in order to preserve space:

 ```sql